About Adam

 Research

-Adam's research involves integrating operations research methods to evaluate healthcare access.
-Additionally, he is exploring scholarship of teaching and learning (SoTL) ideas in quantitative business and engineering classroom courses.
+Adam's research involves integrating operations research methods to evaluate healthcare access, primarily among veteran populations.
 His previous research focused on economic and decision analysis applied to global health.

 Triaging Non-Urgent Patients During COVID-19 (2020-2021)